AhmedEmadh/all_projects/C++ Projects/Bank_System_UI/README.md

   - Standard Template Library (STL) for data structures such as `vector`, `map`, and `queue`.
   - `<fstream>` for file handling.
   - `<iomanip>` for formatted output.
-- **Design Patterns**:
-  - Factory pattern for creating client and user objects.
-  - Singleton pattern for managing sessions.

 ---